FarhatNessrine/TTA-Sim2Real-A-Mixed-Real-Synthetic-Dataset-and-Pipeline-for-Tidal-Turbine-Assembly-Object-Detection/README.md

 Key components of the repository include:
 - Scripts for training, evaluation, and inference of object detection models (YOLO-based)
 - A CVAT setup for semi-automatic annotation guide
-- Scripts for data preparation: data split, Conversion from unity perception annotaion to YOLO format
+- Scripts for data preparation: data split, Conversion from unity perception annotation to YOLO format
 - Instructions for environment setup and dependencies

 - > ⚠️ **Note:** Full datasets are hosted on Hagging Face due to their size.